schnatterer/dsdl/README.md

 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=info.schnatterer.photostationtagdownloader&metric=coverage)](https://sonarcloud.io/dashboard?id=info.schnatterer.photostationtagdownloader)
 [![TecDebt](https://sonarcloud.io/api/project_badges/measure?project=info.schnatterer.photostationtagdownloader&metric=sqale_index)](https://sonarcloud.io/dashboard?id=info.schnatterer.photostationtagdownloader)

-Downloads tagged photos (aka "smart albums") from a [Synology Photo Station](https://www.synology.com/dsm/feature/photo_station) into a single folder.
+Downloads files from [Synology DiskStation Manager](https://www.synology.com/dsm).
+Supports downloading
+* photos (all photos of a tag / "smart album") via [Photo Station](https://www.synology.com/dsm/feature/photo_station) and
+* audio (all songs of a playlist) via [Audio Station](https://www.synology.com/dsm/feature/audio_station)

-Use Case:
+# Use Cases

+## Photos

-* Set tags (i.e. [IPTC keywords](http://www.iptc.org/std/photometadata/documentation/userguide/index.htm#!Documents/generalimagecontent.htm)) for photos, grouping them into albums.
+* Set tags (i.e. [IPTC keywords](http://www.iptc.org/std/photometadata/documentation/userguide/index.htm#!Documents/generalimagecontent.htm)) for photos, grouping them into "smart albums"
-* photostationtagdownloader downloads those albums for you.
+* photostationtagdownloader downloads those for you.
 For some reasons this cannot be achieved using the Photo Station web app, nor native Android or Windows apps.

+## Audio
+* Group your songs into playlists
+* photostationtagdownloader downloads those for you.
+You can also do this via the web UI (where the playlist is zipped) or with [DS audio](https://www.synology.com/dsm/feature/audio_station#download) but it does not seem to be to reliably and it cannot be scripted 😉

 # Usage